Oversized Load Permits in Europe 2026: Complete Country-by-Country Guide

 - Apply early — start with the slowest country.

 - Route alignment — exit point from one country must match entry point of the next.
+Two valid permits that meet at different border crossings are, in practice, worthless.

 - Escort handovers — each country requires its own certified escort vehicles.
+Plan the handover location and timing like a delivery appointment.

 - Weekend and holiday gaps — France blocks Saturday noon to Monday 6 AM.
+Merge each country's driving windows into one timeline before promising a delivery date.

 FAQ